savob/savobajic.ca/content/projects/personal/esc/esc-v4.md

 <figure>
 <img src="/images/esc-v4-figure-21-6.png">
-<figcaption>Fig. 11 - An graph explaining the operation of Input Capture Frequency Measurement.
+<figcaption>An graph explaining the operation of Input Capture Frequency Measurement.
 Figure 21-6 in the datasheet.</figcaption>
 </figure>

 The neat thing about the ATtiny is that it has an internal Event System that is capable of routing a variety of sources to